Why Is My Child Too Friendly with Strangers?

 Raising them this way goes beyond helping to prevent them from wandering off with strangers.
 It also plays a bigger role in their life afterward.

-Taking this further, such children will pass through a series of betrayals in life because they’ve failed to understand that everyone doesn’t deserve their commitment, and trust has to be earned, especially from strangers.
+Taking this further, such children will pass through a series of betrayals in life because they’ve failed to understand that everyone doesn’t deserve their commitment and trust has to be earned, especially from strangers.

 Conclusion